1967 CHEVROLET CORVETTE CONVERTIBLE988 MARLBORO MAROON EXTERIOR420

 including the original Protect-O-Plate and warranty book, original

-Tank Sticker, all original books, all NCRS Awards and judging
+Tank Sticker, all original books, NCRS awards and judging sheets,

-sheets, Bloomington Gold Awards and judging sheets, previous state
+Bloomington Gold awards and judging sheets, previous state

-inspections, and various insurance cards and receipts. * SHOWN WITH
+inspections, and various insurance cards, receipts, and supporting

 ClassicCars.com has been recognized as one of the fastest-growing private companies in the United States, successfully making the Inc. 5000 list in both 2015,